ArsamAryandoust/EnergyTransitionTasks/README.md

 storage systems may be achieved due to significant cost reductions.
 Data from the periodic table of elements is collected from here: https://pubchem.ncbi.nlm.nih.gov/periodic-table/.

+A critical view on hydrogen is provided in https://blogs.ethz.ch/energy/h2-or-not/

 ### ClimART